FAQs

 How does the charity part of the business work?

+A portion of the proceeds from donated instruments and equipment go to offering free lessons.
 We are not an official not-for-profit!
 You cannot deduct donations from your taxes.
 It's too expensive right now to become one.
 If you're a lawyer and want to help Orphan become one pro bono, well, heck, gimme a call.

 Does Orphan Guitars do consignment?